vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 - The tables can be left as is with the "postgres" owner or the owner can be updated to the "vc" user with the command in the fix text.
 - The command in the fixtext should read as follows:
 ```/opt/vmware/vpostgres/current/bin/psql -d VCDB -U postgres -c "ALTER TABLE <tablename> OWNER TO vc;"```

+### [VCST-70-000006] Max days line in output

+Related issue: None

+In the command output you may see an additional line "1catalina.org.apache.juli.FileHandler.maxDays = 10"

+**Workaround:**

+- This line will be added to a future STIG update and should not be removed.

 ### [VCST-70-000028] New port for smartcard authentication in 7.0 U3i